-- cognitive & metacognitive strategies' e.g Rosenshines principles and Visible learning - Reducing cognitive overload through the way we teach - Explicit instructions - Scaffolding - Repetition and over learning through adding things like layered reading opportunities, Talk for writing strategies, flash backs etc- tailoring the curriculum for our pupils - Differentiating our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - Differentiating our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc. - Adapting our resources and staffing - Access to ICT and Technology - Using recommended aids, such as coloured overlays, visual timetables, larger font, etc. - Provide additional in class support - Pre/Post teaching opportunities 1;1; or in small groups - Provide enrichment and enjoyment opportunities to stimulate and motivate learning - Use flexible groupings including small group work and intervention - Use appropriate rewards and sanctions - Formative assessment opportunities them- not excluding from the learning or narrowing but ensuring all children have access to our broad and balanced curriculum.
+- Cognitive & metacognitive strategies' e.g Rosenshines principles and Visible learning - Reducing cognitive overload through the way we teach - Explicit instructions - Scaffolding - Repetition and over learning through adding things like layered reading opportunities, Talk for writing strategies, flash backs etc- tailoring the curriculum for our pupils - Adapting our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - Adapting our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc. - Adapting our resources and staffing - Access to ICT and Technology - Using recommended aids, such as coloured overlays, visual timetables, larger font, etc. - Provide additional in class support - Pre/Post teaching opportunities 1;1; or in small groups - Provide enrichment and enjoyment opportunities to stimulate and motivate learning - Use flexible groupings including small group work and intervention

+- Use appropriate rewards and sanctions - Formative assessment opportunities

+We work to identify, at the earliest opportunity, any children that need special consideration to support their needs (whether these are educational, social, physical or emotional).
+At Hill View we identify all children's starting points as they begin their journey with us, we monitor progress and tailor the curriculum and learning offer to recognise these starting points and build on them- not excluding from the learning or narrowing but ensuring all children have access to our broad and balanced curriculum.
 We have a clear graduated approach and inclusive environment, so all staff are aware of and sensitive to the needs of all pupils, teaching pupils in a way that is more appropriate to their needs.

-We work to identify, at the earliest opportunity, any children that need special consideration to support their needs (whether these are educational, social, physical or emotional).
-At Hill View we identify all children's starting points as they begin their journey with us, we monitor progress and tailor the curriculum and learning offer to recognise these starting points and build on